![]() |

 The law states that farmers should "avoid cultivating a cross-field footpath or bridleway", but, if they have to cultivate they must make sure the footpath or bridleway "remains apparent on the ground to at least the minimum width of 1 metre for a footpath or 2 metres for a bridleway, and is not obstructed by crops".

-They also must ensure that the public right of way "is restored to at least the minimum width so that it’s reasonably convenient to use within 14 days of first being cultivated for that crop and 24 hours of any subsequent cultivation, unless a longer period has been agreed in advance in writing by the highway authority".
+They must also ensure that the public right of way "is restored to at least the minimum width so that it’s reasonably convenient to use within 14 days of first being cultivated for that crop and 24 hours of any subsequent cultivation, unless a longer period has been agreed in advance in writing by the highway authority".

 Golf courses

 We have added a note to all walks that cross golf courses via public rights of way so that those walkers who want to avoid them can do so.
 If you are shouted at or abused when crossing a golf course please report the incident to the HCC ROW team and they will look into it.
+It might also be worth contacting the golf club.

 Treating boots